AlexCharlton/gl-utils/README.md

 where `NAME` is the attribute name (as a symbol), `TYPE` is the type of the attribute as accepted by `type->gl`, `N` is the number of elements in the attribute, `NORMALIZED` is a boolean value indicating whether the attribute’s values should be normalized (defaulting to `#f`).

 `INITIAL-ELEMENTS` is either a bytevector or a list of `(NAME .
 VALUE)` pairs where name is the name of the attribute to set (as per the name given in `ATTRIBUTES`) and `VALUE` is the initial contents of that attribute.
 When a list is given and more than one attribute is given initial-elements, the `VALUE`s should represent the same number of vertices.
 Values associated with attributes that are `NORMALIZED` should be provided as float between `0.0` and `1.0` (for unsigned types) or `-1.0` and `1.0`, which are then normalized.
-If `INITIAL-ELEMENTS` is given as a bytevector, that bytevector is used as the entire mesh’s vertex data and `N-VERTICES` – the number of vertices – must be provided.
+If `INITIAL-ELEMENTS` is given as a bytevector, that bytevector is used as the entire mesh’s vertex data and `N-VERTICES` – the number of vertices – must be provided, otherwise `N-VERTICES` is ignored.

 `INDICES` is an optional list of key value pairs that specifies the mesh’s index data, if it exists.
 It should be in the form:

     (type: TYPE [initial-elements: INITIAL-ELEMENTS] [n-indices: N-INDICES])

 `TYPE` is a type keyword (as accepted by `type->gl`) that must be a valid type for an element array buffer (i.e. an unsigned fixnum). `INITIAL-ELEMENTS` is either a bytevector or a list of values.
-If `INITIAL-ELEMENTS` is given as a bytevector,  `N-INDICES` – the number of indices – must be provided.
+If `INITIAL-ELEMENTS` is given as a bytevector,  `N-INDICES` – the number of indices – must be provided, otherwise `N-INDICES` is ignored.
+When no `INDICES` list is provided, the number of indices (as returned by `mesh-n-indices` is set to the number of vertices.

 `MODE` is the keyword (as accepted by `mode->gl`) that defines what the mesh is supposed to represent.
 Defaults to `#:triangles`.